Private API

 • s::SymbolicAWEModel: The main model object.

-• eqs, psys, pset: Accumulating vectors and symbolic parameters.
+• eqs, psys: Accumulating vectors and symbolic parameter.

 • kwargs...: Symbolic variables for the system's state.